 It might feel incredibly hard to be even in the same room with your spouse after they cheated on you.
 The lies they have told, the way they’ve broken your trust make it impossible to act rationally around him.
 You might end up hurting the fragile relationship even more when you’re still processing the pain.
 Take space and time from him to gain perspective.

 Even if your spouse wants you to heal faster so that they can stop feeling guilty, you need to take as much time and space you need to figure out what you want to do now.
-That way you won’t make any rash decision that you’d end up regretting later.
+That way you won’t make any rash decisions that you’d end up regretting later.

 Swallow the Bitter Pill!